-The UK NSC policy on Familial Hypercholesterolaemia screening in adults
+The UK NSC recommendation on Familial Hypercholesterolaemia screening in adults (currently under review)

 More about Familial Hypercholesterolaemia (adult)

 Familial hypercholesterolaemia (or hyperlipidaemias) are inherited metabolic disorders which include harmful disorders resulting in an excess of cholesterol and/or triglyceride in the blood.
 Cholesterol is transported round the body in combination with proteins, known as lipoproteins, low density lipoproteins (LDL) and beneficial high density lipoproteins (HDL).
 Triglyceride travels within very low density lipoproteins (VLDL) and chylomicrons.